aura9k1/sportable-case-study/README.md

 - Examine debug logs thoroughly
 - Take note of comments and tasks in code files
-- Identify potential blueprint loops and poor coding structures
+- Identify potential blueprint issues and poor coding principles
 - Use tools like Profiling and Insights as well as command line level tools like `stat` do determine consistent performance drops

 Upon reviewing crash, debug and build logs as well as look into `Saved` and `Intermediate` assets, I had ascertained some assets that I would review first: